-The Audit Committee of our Board was constituted by our Directors by a board resolution dated April 09, 2018 pursuant to section 177 of the Companies Act, 2013.
+The Audit Committee of our Board was reconstituted by our Directors by a board resolution dated April 02, 2018 pursuant to section 177 of the Companies Act, 2013.
 The Audit Committee comprises of:

-Name of the Member Nature of Directorship Designation in Committee Mr. Sanjay Mehta Additional Non-Executive Independent Director Chairman Dr. Prakash Mahanwar Additional Non-Executive Independent Director Member Mr. Rakesh Shah Managing Director Member
+Name of the Member Nature of Directorship Designation in Committee Mr. Sanjay Mehta Additional Non-Executive Independent Director Chairman Dr. Prakash Mahanwar Additional Non-Executive Independent Director Member Mr. Rakesh Shah Managing Director Member a) Oversight of the Issuer's financial reporting process and the disclosure of its financial information to ensure that the financial statement is correct, sufficient and credible.